 Alan Lodge (One Eye on the Road)

+I am a post-graduate of Nottingham Trent University with an MA degree in Photography.
 Photographer with interest to document lives of travelling people and those attending Festivals, Stonehenge etc, Often described as 'New-Age Travellers'.
 With my photography, I have tried to say something of the wide variety of people engaged in 'Alternatives', and youths' many sub-cultures, to present a more positive view.
 I have photographed many free and commercial events.
 In recent years, extended my work to include dance parties ('rave culture'), gay-rights events, environmental direct actions, protest and more recently, issues surrounding Global Capitalism.
-I am currently involved with the administration of Nottinghamshire Indymedia, part of an international 'alternative media' network.
+International 'alternative media' network.
 Nottingham, UK.

 See suggested rates: